QUICK LINKS

 Most people like to arrive at least one day ahead of time to help with jet lag, see the local sights or get acclimated to their motorcycle, the roads and Euro riding in general via the free 1/2 day ORIENTATION DAY offered to all Tour Members.
 I’ll be more than glad to help you plan whatever activity might be of interest to you.

-- Day 2 – Today is all about riding beautiful smaller 2-lane passes and high valley roads and we continue to work our way east.
+• Day 2 Today is all about riding beautiful smaller 2-lane passes and high valley roads and we continue to work our way east.
 We can easily ride up to 300 kms or more today.
-After we enjoy several smaller passes we ride over the Kuhtai road.
+After we enjoy several smaller passes, we ride over the Kuhtai road.
 At over 2,000 meters this road is higher than many passes.
 It also goes by the Kuhtai ski resort, the highest ski resort in Austria.
-From there we continue to meander over more small passes as well as the Zillertal High Road.
-This road offers spectacular scenery of the valley below and is also over 2,000 meters high.
-It brings us to our hotel for the night in Zell am Zeller.
+From there we continue to work our way over to Kitzbuhel, one of the most ski towns in the Alps and a great town to spend some time in.
+We will be here for 3 nights.

-- Day 10 – Today we will ride some more of the high passes that make the Andermatt region the top riding area in Switzerland.
+• Day 10 – Today we will ride some more of the high passes that make the Andermatt region the top riding area in Switzerland.
+It is a quintessential Swiss Alpine village.
 We will also stop by the Rhone Glacier on the Furka pass.
-This glacier is the poster child for glacial melting and global warming and has shrunk significanly just in the time I have been touring the Alps.
-You will be amazed and saddened once you see it.
-However, everyone perks up when we stop by the Brienzer See lake for a final lunch and strudel to commemorate a fantastic tour.
+This glacier is the poster child for glacial melting and global warming and has shrunk significantly just in the time I have been touring the Alps.
+We stop by the Brienzer See Lake for a final lunch and strudel to commemorate a fantastic tour.
 We go back to the hotel, unload our gear and head to the rental shop to turn in our bikes.
-We wrap up a great tour with a group dinner at a lively old-town riveside restaurant and say our farewells, until the next tour 🙂 to our new found friends
+We wrap up a great tour with a group dinner at a lively old town riverside restaurant and say our farewells, until the next tour 🙂 to our newfound friends

-- Next Day – Many possibilities – Rest day before next tour, continue on with other Euro travel plans, fly home
+• Next Day Many possibilities – Rest Day before next tour, continue on with other Euro travel plans, fly home

 KEY DATES

-- If you would like to come sooner, or stay longer, hotel and motorcycle arrangements can readily be made to suit your schedule.
+• If you would like to come sooner, or stay longer, hotel and motorcycle arrangements can readily be made to suit your schedule.

-- When to book your reservation obviously depends on your schedule.
+• When to book your reservation obviously depends on your schedule.
 As a rule I suggest at least 3 months in advance to ensure that you get the motorcycle that you want and to secure a place on the tour.
 There is a limit of 7 motorcycles or 10 people, whichever comes first, per tour.

-- The final cut-off date is technically 30 days before the tour starts.
+• The final cut-off date is technically 30 days before the tour starts.
 If someone contacts me to sign up with less than 30 days to go every effort will be made to accommodate you.
 The issue will usually be the motorcycle availability.

 MINIMUM NUMBER OF TOUR MEMBERS